rsgrafx/TestingTalk/README.md

 ## Testing in Phoenix

-#### Guess what - Phoenix is a just another mix application.
-Phoenix includes modules that make heavy use of `ExUnit.CaseTemplate` to group functionality for testing things built from different parts of the framework.
+> #### Guess what - Phoenix is a just another mix application.
+Phoenix includes modules that make use of `ExUnit.CaseTemplate` to group functionality for testing things built from different parts of the framework.
+---

 > #### ExUnit.CaseTemplate

 This module allows a developer to define a test case template to be used throughout their tests.
 This is useful when there are a set of functions that should be shared between tests or a set of setup callbacks.